AGCoL

 Id, Sim These values are from the MUMmer file.
 For Subhits>1, the values are approximate.

-Cov The largest length/coverage of the two species.
+Cov The largest sum of the merged subhits between the two species.

-L and RThis is the coordinates for the hit on the left and right, respectively.
+L and RThe coordinates for the hit on the left and right tracks, respectively.

 2d-hit information